 The narcissist has trained the abuse victim to focus their lives on the abuser.

 You can use self-guided meditations which are directed at abuse victims.
-That might be helpful for you because the reflections can take your mind away.
+That can be helpful for you because the reflections can take your mind away.
 The techniques to speak to the brain to enhance self-esteem and valuing self are very useful too.

 It can be difficult for empathetic people to give themselves the OK to focus on themselves.
 Just knowing it’s OK and essential for recovery.
 Think of things you like to do, that make you happy, and do those things.